Potassium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Potassium is a mineral salt that, together with sodium, helps maintain acidity (pH) and fluid balance within cells.
-During hypokalemia, persistent metabolic alkalosis may occur due to reduced renal capacity to excrete bicarbonate and citrate, increased ammoniogenesis, and increased proton secretion in the collecting ducts.
-Hypokalemia may also contribute to persistent metabolic alkalosis by increasing urinary chloride excretion and causing serum hypochloremia.
+Potassium is a mineral salt that, together with sodium, helps maintain acidity (pH) and fluid balance inside cells.
+During hypokalemia, a persistent metabolic alkalosis may occur because of decreased ability of the kidney to excrete bicarbonate and citrate, increased ammoniagenesis, and increased proton secretion in the collecting ducts.
+Hypokalemia can also contribute to persistent metabolic alkalosis by increasing urinary chloride excretion and causing serum hypochloremia.

 Posologie